StorageB/custom-command-toggle/README.md

 ## Configuration

-### General Settings
+### Number of Buttons

-In the Information tab under Settings, select the number of toggle buttons to create.
+In the Information tab under Settings, select the number of toggle buttons to create (maximum of 6).
 Note that this requires logging off/on or rebooting for changes to take effect.

 ![Screenshot-settings](screenshots/Screenshot-settings.png)